TG922/Basic-Banking-System/README.md

 # Basic-Banking-System

+Sparks Foundation Web Development Internship Project : Basic Banking System website.
 Creating a simple dynamic website which has the following specs.
+A web application used to tranfer virtual money between multiple users and also record the banking transactions/ activities.
+Transfers table will record all transfers happened.

+The website has the following specification -
-Starting with creating a dummy data in database for upto 10  customers.
-Database options: Mysql, Mongo, Postgres, etc.  Customers table will have basic fields such as name, email,  current balance etc. Transfers table will record all transfers  happened.
+1. A dummy data for upto 10 customers
+2. Customers table with basic fields such as name, email, current balance etc.
+3. Transaction status
+3. Transfer table/ Transfer History which records all the transactions

+Flow : Home Page > View all customers > Select and View one customer > Transfer Money > Select customer to transfer to > View all Customers.

 # GRIP - JULY 2021